 As a side note, magnesium can also help you to stay more “regular” if you struggle with travelers’ constipation, just be forewarned that, if you take too much, you might find yourself running to the bathroom.

 B Vitamin Complex

-Getting a good dose of B vitamins are essential in helping you adjust to a new time zone change!
-They play a crucial role in creating and using energy in the body.
+Getting a good dose of B vitamins are essential in helping you adjust to a new time zone change by improving energy levels during the day!
+Vitamin B plays a crucial role in creating and using energy in the body.
 Upon arrival after a red-eye, pop a B-vitamin complex to boost your energy and prep your body for the new time zone.
 If you land at night, take this supplement upon waking the next morning for a burst of energy.
-B-Vitamins also double as a hangover cure, these are the vitamins that are used in your detox pathways, so they are depleted when excess alcohol is consumed (most vacations, am I right?).
+B-Vitamins also double as a hangover cure, these are the vitamins that are used in your liver detoxification pathways, so they are depleted when excess alcohol is consumed (most vacations, am I right?).
 I like the B Vitamin complex from Garden of Life because all of the sources are from plants instead of being synthetic!

 Drinking enough water while traveling is tough already.
 But the one thing that people don’t realize is that drinking purified bottled water, or tap water will go straight through you without hydrating you much.
-This is especially true if you’re also consuming a lot of caffeine (a diuretic), so while your pee might be clear, that’s actually because you’re not retaining the water.
 Minerals (aka electrolytes) help your body to actually hold on to and utilize water.
 They carry the water across the cell membranes and into the cell!
 So when you’re picking out bottled water in the future, opt for natural spring water which has naturally-occurring minerals.
 Better yet, add an electrolyte tablet to your reusable water bottle!
 You will FEEL BETTER and take fewer trips to the bathroom.
 I like the Nuum tablets and I always take Liquid IV with me on any trip!